Canada PR Points: Minimum Requirements & CRS Score Calculations for 2026

 0 |

-2. Language Proficiency - 28 Points
+4. Language Proficiency - Maximum 28 Points

 Up to 28 points are awarded based on the Canadian Language Benchmark (CLB) level.
 Points are awarded for proficiency in either English or French.
 For proficiency in English, you can get a maximum of 24 points and for French proficiency, you can get 4 points.